raivivek/gistie/README.md

 I guess this can be easily done through bash scripting and `curl` but I didn't know how to do that.

+Also, this has already been done extensively and probably nicely somewhere that I may not be aware of.
+I do not claim originality of thoughts.